bytedeco/javacpp-presets/openblas/README.md

  * http://bytedeco.org/javacpp-presets/openblas/apidocs/

-&lowast; The JNI bindings can instead link with [Intel MKL](https://software.intel.com/intel-mkl), or any other arbitrary library found on the "java.library.path" or on the class path, by specifying it with the "org.bytedeco.javacpp.openblas.load" system property.
-For example, to use the BLAS library from the [Accelerate framework](https://developer.apple.com/documentation/accelerate) on Mac OS X, we can pass options such as `-Djava.library.path=/usr/lib/ -Dorg.bytedeco.javacpp.openblas.load=blas`, while for a default installation of MKL that would be `-Dorg.bytedeco.javacpp.openblas.load=mkl_rt`.
+&lowast; The JNI bindings can instead link with [Intel MKL](https://software.intel.com/intel-mkl), or any other arbitrary library found on the "java.library.path" or on the class path, by specifying it with the "org.bytedeco.openblas.load" system property.
+For example, to use the BLAS library from the [Accelerate framework](https://developer.apple.com/documentation/accelerate) on Mac OS X, we can pass options such as `-Djava.library.path=/usr/lib/ -Dorg.bytedeco.openblas.load=blas`, while for a default installation of MKL that would be `-Dorg.bytedeco.openblas.load=mkl_rt`.

 Intel also offers a stripped-down but free version of MKL named "MKLML" that is bundled with the [JavaCPP Presets for MKL-DNN](../mkl-dnn).
-After adding the JAR files for MKL-DNN to the class path, it can be accessed with an option like `-Dorg.bytedeco.javacpp.openblas.load=mklml`.
-Moreover, it is now possible to do the same with the full version of MKL and the [JavaCPP Presets for MKL](../mkl) with the `-redist` artifacts in the class path and an option like `-Dorg.bytedeco.javacpp.openblas.load=mkl_rt`.
+After adding the JAR files for MKL-DNN to the class path, it can be accessed with an option like `-Dorg.bytedeco.openblas.load=mklml`.
+Moreover, it is now possible to do the same with the full version of MKL and the [JavaCPP Presets for MKL](../mkl) with the `-redist` artifacts in the class path and an option like `-Dorg.bytedeco.openblas.load=mkl_rt`.

 Sample Usage